 To add transitions, you can show the Effects panel for the easiest drag-and-drop method.
-Advanced editors will also want to understand how to modify the default transition (a simple right-click on the desired effect) as well as apply the transition quickly (several shortcuts under the Sequence menu).
+Fast learners may want to know how to set the default transition (a rightclick option on the desired effect) as well as apply the transition quickly (several shortcuts are under the Sequence menu).

-One area that is related to handles is the difference between a single-sided and a transition between clips.
+One factor, related to handles, is the difference between single-sided transitions and transitions between clips.
 Show students how they can choose where a transition is placed (starting or ending at a cut as well as centered).
-Also, identify how a choice may be unavailable because of handles.
+Also, identify how a choice may be unavailable because of the absence of handles.